drgerg/mmc4w/README.md

 # MMC4W - Minimal MPD Client for Windows

-January 21 - This is coming along very nicely now.  v0.9.2 is getting really close to my finish-line goals.
+January 20 PM - This is coming along very nicely now.  v0.9.2 is getting really close to my finish-line goals.

-January 20 - "When you rush, that's when accidents happen." - v0.9.1 fixes a couple of annoying bugs birthed by my rushing things.
+January 20 AM - "When you rush, that's when accidents happen." - v0.9.1 fixes a couple of annoying bugs birthed by my rushing things.
 I feel like I have a solid foundation.
 There are still things to adjust, but this is looking good.

 January 19 - Initial testing of v0.9.0 with the **python-musicpd** library is good.
 Thirteen hours straight with no errors.
 Testing continues today.
 I feel good enough about it to share the installer.